Open-QKD-Network/cqptoolkit/README.md

 The nature of this "firewall" effect is that the systems controlling the QKD devices need to be secure and considered trusted - also called "trusted node" - where and how you draw the line can range from armed guards to just [locking the server room door](https://www.youtube.com/watch?v=rnmcRTnTNC8).

-The in-source documentation has more details and examples to help developers, you can see them online [here](https://qcomms.gitlab.io/cqptoolkit/), they can also be built by the `doc` target.
+If you can't see the diagram below, please go to the [online documentation](https://qcomms.gitlab.io/cqptoolkit/), it can also be built by the `doc` target.

     @startuml
     title Where to start \n